 Although, the writers knew from the start of Jimmy's run that he would not be the real Jimmy Olsen.
 Although this was more down to Executive Meddling than anything.
 They decided that either when Smallville ends, or they had "taken Jimmy as far as he could go" they would reveal the truth.

 In Season 10, Tess is revealed as Lionel's illegitimate daughter and Lex's half sister.
-This is despite several Season 8 episodes implying that Lex and Tess had a romantic involvment, such as in "Bulletproof" where she admits to having loved him, while Regan implies in "Power" that he saw some of the footage of her "highlights", his tone heavily implying that she was indeed sleeping with Lex.
+This is despite several Season 8 episodes implying that Lex and Tess had a romantic involvement, such as in "Bulletproof" where she admits to having loved him.
 However, Tess definitely doesn't know she is his half sister and no one really knows what is going on in Lex's head.

 Revival Loophole: Tess is being pursued by Checkmate, who implanted her with a tracking device powered by her body.
 Chloe stops her heart with a defibrillator to deactivate the device and (eventually) injects her with something to start it again.